 Speech Therapy

 Speech-language therapy can help prevent and treat communication and swallowing disorders.
-At Perry County Memorial Hospital (PCMH), speech therapy is provided by certified speech-language pathologists.
+At Mercy Hospital Perry, speech therapy is provided by certified speech-language pathologists.

 Their team can provide a full spectrum of diagnostic, education and treatment services for disorders related to: